 2.1 ...
+Continued

-Continued Double click the OpenVPN icon on your desktop to launch the Connect window.
+Double click the OpenVPN icon on your desktop to launch the Connect window.
 (If you do not have a desktop icon, check the tray on the lower right-hand side of your taskbar for the OpenVPN icon.
 Right-click the OpenVPN icon and click connect.)

-Enter your UID and your MEID password then press Connect.
+Enter your UID and password and then press Connect.